leonardoce/leonardoce-jekill/_posts/2014-02-20-iliad-framework-lesson-six.markdown

 {% endhighlight %}

-Now disable Javascript in your browser and see your application working application without browser.
+Now disable Javascript in your browser and see your application working application with Javascript disabled.
 This is part of the Iliad goodness!

+The next post is [here][next-post]

 [previous-post]: {% post_url 2014-02-18-iliad-framework-lesson-five %}
+[next-post]: {% post_url 2014-02-26-iliad-memory-directory %}